17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • ICF hour logging for credential maintenance

 Tradeoff: No built-in proposal or contract builder.
 No e-signatures.
-Limited CRM functionality -- it tracks existing clients well but is weak on lead management and sales pipeline.
-If you need to manage the business development side of coaching, you will need a supplementary CRM.
+Limited CRM functionality; it tracks existing clients well but is weak on lead management and sales pipeline.
+If you need to manage the business development side of coaching, you will need a supplementary CRM or an all-in-one like Agiled alongside it.

 5. Paperbell: Best for Selling Coaching Packages Online